verhas/jScriptBasic/site/basic/arrays.md

 	               endif
 	              next j
 	              next i

 	              for i=0 to length(a)-1
 	                print a[i],"\n"
 	              next i
 ```

- For safety reasons you can not use a variable to store a non array value that
+For programming safety reasons you can not use a variable to store a non array value that
 already stores an array.
 For example the following code will result error:

 ```
 			' This code will not work